-Cream o' Galloway, just outside Gatehouse of Fleet, is usually a must-visit during family holidays in Dumfries & Galloway (open till 1 November 2020).
+Cream o' Galloway, just outside Gatehouse of Fleet, is usually a must-visit during family holidays in Dumfries & Galloway.

 Did you know?

-- The ice cream counter is open!
-There are so many flavours to try.
+- There are so many flavours of ice cream to try.
 Have you had a scoop of Cranachan or Whisky, Honey & Oatmeal?

 - You can order delicious cheeses straight to your door from sister company, The Ethical Dairy.

 Galloway Activity Centre

 Located on the outer fringe of the Galloway Forest Park, on the shores of Loch Ken, Galloway Activity Centre offers the opportunity to reset in tranquil surroundings while enjoying a host of outdoor adventures, from polishing your spinnaker skills or whizzing along a zip wire.

 Did you know that you can do all of these activities?